PM 23-02-02-a: Intentional Program Violation (IPV)

 • the overpayment amount was $100 or less only because Department staff discovered the overpayment and took action that prevented a larger overpayment; or

-• the client has had one or more prior overpayments that were not the result of agency error; or
+• the customer has had one or more prior overpayments that were not the result of agency error; or

 • the person suspected of an intentional program violation admits that they gave false information or withheld information to receive SNAP benefits.